Build your Go image

 => => naming to docker.io/library/docker-gs-ping 0.0s

-Your exact output will vary, but provided there aren’t any errors, you should see the word FINISHED in the first line of output.
-This means Docker has successfully built our image named docker-gs-ping.
+Your exact output will vary, but provided there aren't any errors, you should see the word FINISHED in the first line of output.
+This means Docker has successfully built your image named docker-gs-ping.

 View local images

-To see the list of images we have on our local machine, we have two options.
+To see the list of images you have on your local machine, you have two options.
 One is to use the CLI and the other is to use Docker Desktop.
-Since we are currently working in the terminal, let’s take a look at listing images with the CLI.
+Since you're currently working in the terminal, take a look at listing images with the CLI.

 To list images, run the docker image lscommand (or the docker images shorthand):